 The Foundation is operated independently from, but in cooperation with, the College Community School District.
 It is managed by a volunteer Board of Trustees from school district residents that elects its officers and appoints its staff.
 Board members come from many backgrounds including homemakers, business leaders and owners, teachers, financial and legal professionals, and farmers.

 The staff is composed of an Executive Director who holds a half-time position and an Operations Manager who holds a one-fourth time position.

 There is an annual mailing to Prairie Parents and other supporters for the Kids Fund.
 Gifts can be made in cash, by credit card, and matching gifts from participating employers.
 Funds may also come to the foundation through bequests, gifts-in-kind and from earnings on the endowment.
-In addition, there are several very popular annual fundraising events including Prairie Fest, the Prairie Hawk Golf Challenge and Comedy Night.
+In addition, there are several very popular annual fundraising events including Prairie Fest and the Prairie Hawk Golf Challenge.

 Each year a budget is created to set aside funds for annual allocations and special projects.
 The allocations program divides the funds set aside by the number of Prairie Students.
 Each Prairie School Building then has a specific number of dollars to utilize based on their respective student numbers.
 A committee composed of teachers and an administrator who review and select ideas for the use of their designated funds to meet the needs they have identified for each building.

 Some of the most recent requests include: flat-screen TVs to display student art and provide information for parents, volunteers and visitors, a 3D printer for a student lab, a classroom exercise bike, a production lab for the students’ writing, designing and building multimedia programs, Makerspace workbenches for students to develop their critical thinking and problem-solving skills while creating their own inventions, an ice machine for foods classes, and rhythm instruments to enrich the choir curriculum.